 Some German recipes for doughnuts contain Mashed Potato, as do other doughnut recipes.
 Many people swear in fact that the best doughnut recipes contain Mashed Potato.
 The original Krispy Kreme Donut recipe used Mashed Potato.

 To make good Mashed Potatoes, use a good floury potato.
 Medium-sized potatoes, left whole, will take about 35 minutes to cook in boiling water; less them if you cut them up in 3 or 4 chunks each.
 Cook, drain, and then let them sit in the pan over very low heat for two or three minutes to dry them out.
 Then mash (using a masher or electric beaters).
-Once mashed, stir in 1 tbsp of butter for ever two potatoes, and some salt.
-Then beat in the milk, about 1 tsp for every potato you cooked up.
+Once mashed, stir in 1 tablespoon of butter for ever two potatoes, and some salt.
+Then beat in the milk, about 1 teaspoon for every potato you cooked up.
 To keep your mash hot and keep calories down, pour some of the hot water from the boiled potatoes into a jug, add a few teaspoons of dried milk powder and add this to your mashed up potatoes instead of cold milk.
 Some advise always heating the milk first in a microwave, but this isn’t strictly necessary if you don’t dawdle when the mash is ready.
 The real secret to good mashed potato is to serve it piping hot.

 Mashed Potato is one of the fastest ways of getting glucose into your body for an energy rush.